-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and audit requirements as prescribed by Local Finance Board and by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the governmental activities of the Fire District No. 1 of the Borough of Lindenwold as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the Fire District No. 1 of the Borough of Lindenwold's basic financial statements and have issued our report thereon dated January 9, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and audit requirements as prescribed by the Bureau of Authority Regulation, Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the governmental activities of the Fire District No. 1 of the Borough of Lindenwold as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Fire District No. 1 of the Borough of Lindenwold's basic financial statements and have issued our report thereon dated September 28, 2023.